 Almond milk is easy to make and so great for you.
-Making it at home allows you to put in it what you want and the possibilities are endless.Ingredients
+Making it at home allows you to tweak the flavors however you want.Ingredients

 2 cups raw unsalted almonds

 2 teaspoons vanilla extract